 Unfortunately, by accidentally creating Anakin Skywalker, his plans backfired.
 Skywalker became the prophesied “Chosen One” who restored balance to the Force by destroying the Sith.

-He claimed he had the ability to prevent others from dying.
+He didn’t make the cut as one of the most powerful Star Wars villains.
+But, he claimed he could prevent others from dying.
 Healing is a common Force Power, as was seen in The Last Jedi with Rey and Ben Solo.
 He took this power to unnatural levels to heal and resurrect life.

 He tested the limits of life extension through the Dark Side, and this inspired legends of immortality among Sith followers.
 This inspired Sith followers to resurrect Palpatine.